Connectedness of fractals associated with Arnoux-Rauzy substitutions: Further questions and counterexamples

 is not connected, as can be checked using the algorithms given in~\cite{ST10}.
-This fractal is depicted in Figure~\ref{fig:counterex-b}.
-Let us mention that invertible substitutions on three letters have been characterized~\cite{TWZ04}, and that finite products of $\varepsilon_{i;j}$ constitute only a proper subclass.
+This fractal is depicted in Figure~\ref{fig:counterex}.
+Let us mention that invertible substitutions on three letters have been characterized~\cite{TWZ04}, and that the finite products of $\varepsilon_{i,j}$ constitute only a proper subclass of invertible substitutions.